limix/ncephes/doc/cprob/incbet.rst

 Accuracy
 --------

-Tested at uniformly distributed random points (a,b,x) with a and b in "domain" and x between 0 and 1.
+Tested at uniformly distributed random points (a, b, x) with a and b in "domain" and x between 0 and 1.

 +-----------+-----------+------------+------------+-----------+